 Wetlands and Surface Waters – 0.35 acre streams and waterways (FLUCFCS code 510)

-The onsite aquatic resource is comprised of a tidal canal constructed to serve the residential neighborhood with open water connection access to the Intracoastal Waterway.
+The onsite aquatic resource is comprised of a man-made tidal canal constructed to serve the residential neighborhood with open water connection access to the Intracoastal Waterway.
 Vegetation is limited to saltmarsh cordgrass (Spartina alterniflora) along the edge of the canal at the northern end of the property.
-The benthic habitat is comprised of soft mud and is largely denuded, with the exception of a few small clusters of oysters (Crassostrea virginica) within a narrow intertidal band along the edge of the canal.
+The benthic habitat is comprised of soft mud and is largely denuded, except for a few small clusters of oysters (Crassostrea virginica) within a narrow intertidal band along the edge of the canal.

-PROPOSED WORK: The applicant seeks authorization to discharge 2,300 cubic yards of fill material over 0.07 acre of waters of the United States to facilitate the re-location of a seawall to establish additional buildable area to accommodate the construction of a pool, a pool deck, an enclosed patio area, and an oversize garage for the storage of a recreational vehicle and boat trailer.
+PROPOSED WORK: The applicant seeks authorization to discharge 695 cubic yards of backfill material over 0.07 acre of waters of the United States to facilitate the re-location of a seawall to establish an additional buildable area to accommodate the construction of a pool, a pool deck, an enclosed patio area, and an oversize garage for the storage of a recreational vehicle and boat trailer.

 AVOIDANCE AND MINIMIZATION INFORMATION – The applicant has provided the following information in support of efforts to avoid and/or minimize impacts to the aquatic environment: